 Why you should buy it: The ultrawide screen gives you ample screen real estate.

 - Resolution: 2560×1440 | Size: 27-inch | Panel: IPS

 - USB-C: Yes

 If you are looking for a monitor for creative purposes within a certain budget, the ASUS ProArt Display PA278CV checks off the right boxes.
-This one is the successor to ProArt PA278QV and brings an interesting mix of features, including the handy USB-C port.
-At the same time, the USB-C port can supply power up to 65W, which makes it apt for charging the MacBook Air.
+This one is the successor to ProArt PA278QV and brings an interesting mix of features, including the handy USB Type-C port.
+At the same time, the USB Type-C port can supply power up to 65W, which makes it apt for charging the MacBook Air.
 And being created for creative professionals, you can expect rich and accurate colors from this 1440p screen.

 However, that’s not the only thing that’s worth checking out.
 For one, this one has an above-standard refresh rate of 75Hz.
 This translates into smooth scrolling while going through long web pages.
 Plus, you can also expect movies and videos to be smooth.